World Hand Hygiene Day

 Hand hygiene compliance is assessed against a national benchmark set by the Australian Health Ministers' Advisory Council; the current national benchmark is 80%.
 There are three national hand hygiene audits conducted each year.

-The latest interactive report on audit data for the period July to October 2021 is now available.
+The latest interactive report on audit data is now available.

 If your organisation submits data to the HHCApp, you can also produce your own local poster report.